 “Shroom potency” refers to the levels of psychedelic compounds — namely psilocin and psilocybin — in dried mushroom samples.
 Potency can range wildly between species, strains, and even different samples of a single strain.

-Perhaps because the Acadian Coast shroom is so rare, there is minimal information available online about the specific psychedelic potency.
-Most sources suggest that the potency of Acadian Coast shrooms fluctuates between 0.25% – 0.75% psilocybin and about 0.30 – 0.50% psilocin (0.55 – 1.25% combined).
+Because the Acadian Coast shroom is so rare, there is minimal information available online about the specific psychedelic potency.
+Most sources suggest that the potency of Acadian Coast shrooms fluctuates between 0.25% – 0.75% psilocybin and about 0.00% – 0.30% psilocin (0.25 – 1.05% combined).

-For comparison, the average potency of shrooms belonging to the Psilocybe cubensis species is around 1.2% psilocybin and psilocin combined.
+For comparison, the average potency of shrooms belonging to the Psilocybe cubensis species is around 0.8% psilocybin and psilocin combined (total tryptamines).

-Generally speaking, Acadiab Coast shrooms are considered about average when it comes to potency.
+Generally speaking, Acadian Coast shrooms are considered about average when it comes to potency.
 With this strain, most users report roughly average visual and introspective effects but slightly higher body load.

-We like to use The Oakland Hyphae2021 Psilocybin Cup as a good benchmark for assessing the current potency of magic mushroom strains.
-Unfortunately, there were no Acadian Coast submissions into the competition in the most recent (2021) Psilocybin Cup.
+We like to use The Oakland Hyphae Psilocybin Cup as a benchmark for assessing the current potency of magic mushroom strains.
+This competition involves the submission of various magic mushroom samples by expert and amateur growers alike.
+The samples are then tested and ranked in terms of potency.

 Acadian Coast Shroom Variations & Genetic Relatives

 Many shroom strains have popular variations and genetic relatives.
 Oftentimes, these variations have mostly similar characteristics but maintain small but distinct differences either in physical appearance or user experience that set them apart.
 Some of the only “variations” or close relatives to the Acadian Coast shroom strain come from Mississippi and Louisiana.

 For example, the Dixieland strain is believed to have been initially cultivated in Mississippi.
 Given that the soil and climatic conditions in MS are similar to those in Louisiana, the Acadian Coast strain likely shares some relationship with Dixieland mushrooms.
 Both strains look similar, with highly rhizomorphic mycelium and dark brown caps that lighten as the mushroom ripens.

 The Mississippi strain also originates from around the same area.
 Still, some differences in growth characteristics lead us to believe the Acadian Coast strain isn’t as closely related as they are to Dixieland.

 Where to Buy Acadian Coast Spores